ngrx/router/docs/overview/route.md

 class PostPage { }
 ```

-Now we need to write route configuration with the following rules:
+Now we need to write a route configuration with the following rules:

 * When `/`, show the `HomePage` component
 * When `/blog`, show the `BlogPage` component